Skip to main content

 Impact

-To these ends, the four Task Groups of the Knowledge Hub are mandated to work on the following:
+To these ends, the four Task Groups of the Knowledge Hub's 1st Phase were mandated to work on the following:

 • Co-design: Organizing, planning and co-designing with stakeholders the basin-specific scoping workshops and expert conference 2022.
-The group will also work towards an initial post-conference assessment report.
+The group also worked towards a post-conference report, which will form one of the chapters of the assessment report.

 • Policy: Providing a strong science-policy interface dimension to the TGs.
 Carrying out policy analysis and demand analysis.
 Working towards an inventory of SLR-relevant adaptation policy measures.